Enterprise ICT Governance

 Purpose

-The purpose of this Health Service Directive (HSD) is to define Queensland Health’s Digital Policy Framework.
+The purpose of this Health Service Directive (HSD) is to define Queensland Health’s ICT Policy Framework.
 This framework is intended to support the federated Queensland public health system while ensuring that Queensland Health’s information, communications and technology (ICT) environment is fit for purpose (safe, effective and optimised).

-This HSD fulfils criteria 5 in section 47 (1) of the Act: supporting the application of public sector policies, State and Commonwealth Acts, and agreements entered into by the State.
+This HSD fulfils criteria 5 in section 47 (1) of the Hospital and Health Boards Act 2011: supporting the application of public sector policies, State and Commonwealth Acts, and agreements entered into by the State.

 Scope